How To Apply

 - SELF-ASSESSMENT ESSAY in which you should address the following:

 Your essay should be a concise, truthful, and in-depth investigation of your need to work in a personal medium.
-The Graduate Faculty Admissions Committee in Film & Video considers this essay the most important document in your application so it should not be a self-promoting autobiographical account.
+The Graduate Faculty Admissions Committee in Cinema Art + Science considers this essay the most important document in your application so it should not be a self-promoting autobiographical account.
 The focus should be on particular motives, attitudes, and biases that lie behind your urge to create.
 You should also attempt to define what special interests and strengths you would bring to the program.

 - An OFFICIAL TRANSCRIPT from any and all colleges/universities attended